mateo19182/foxEngineV3/README.md

 ## Todo

 ### ETL

+- internal server error resistant...
-- add json and zip support
+- add zip support
-- validate and clean file, save to server b4 writing?
+- validate and clean file properly, save to server b4 writing?
+  - don't do _id, mongodb does it automatically, replace on same id or exactly same values
+  - add filename as source by default, allow change
 - Bulk Writes and stream data with batches, disable index during insert
 - use compression, paralelize and MongoDB Write Concern
+- use polars for faster processing
 - ingest script
-- add filename as source by default, allow change
-- don't do _id, mongodb does it automatically, replace on same id or exactly same values
 - breakdown better results of import
+- is async better? motor
+- add separator chooser back?

 ### Schema/Db
 - figure out if present in service, checked and hashed password